ngs-lang/ngs/doc/ngslang.1.md

 ## Exit codes handling

-Immediately after an external program finishes, it's exit code (and in future, possibly other aspects) is checked using `finished_ok` method.
-The method returns a `Bool`.
+Immediately after an external program finishes, it's exit code (and in future, possibly other aspects) is checked using `finished_ok` multimethod.
+The multimethod returns a `Bool`.
 If it's `false`, an exception is thrown.

 For unknown programs, `finished_ok` returns `false` for non-zero exit code and hence an exception is thrown.
 This behaviour can be modified with the `ok:` option of the command.